WebClub-NITK/Competitive-Programming-League/Track1/README.md

-# Track 1 - Easy

-Topics:

-- Introduction to C/C++/STL
+# Topics Covered:
+- Getting started with C++
-- Sorting and Searching
+- Basics of C++ part-II, Sorting
-- Basic Number Theory
-- Greedy
-- Basic Dynamic Programming
-- Matrix and Modular Exponentiation
+- STL and Time Complexity